mikatrust/MINISFORUM/README.md

 * Press Suppr to enter the BIOS
 * In the main tab of the BIOS, set time and date
 * In the Boot tab of the BIOS, set Boot Option #1 to USB Key
+* In the Boot tab of the BIOS, set Boot Option #2 To #8 to disabled
 * In the Boot tab of the BIOS, set UEFI Hard DiskDrive BBS priorities, Boot Option #1 to Disable
 * In the Boot tab of the BIOS, set UEFI USB Key Drive BBS Priorities Boot Option #1 your usb stick model brand
 * In the tab Save & Exit, select Saves Changes and Exit